Abnormal dense and dilute nuclear systems: Observations

-Let us now mention another possibilities.
-In a uniform electric field with the strength of $\gsim 10^4$\,V/cm the depth of the potential $V_0$ exceeds $2m_e\approx 10^6$\,eV when the distance between plates is $\gsim 10$\,cm.
+We now mention another possibilities.
+In a uniform electric field with the strength of $\gsim (10^4-10^5)$\,V/cm the depth of the potential $V_0$ exceeds $2m_e\approx 10^6$\,eV when the distance between plates is $\gsim 10$\,cm.
 For a 300\, times larger distance between plates $V_0$ exceeds two pion masses, $2m_\pi\approx 280$\,MeV.
 For comparison, the breakdown voltage for the dry air at atmospheric pressure is $(2\mbox{--}3)\times 10^4$\,V/cm and for some types of glasses it reaches $3\times 10^6$\,V/cm.
 Similar estimates can be found for the cylindrical and spherical capacitors.
 However we must stress that despite the potential inside the capacitor may readily exceed $2m_e$ and $2m_\pi$ respectively, the probability of the spontaneous pair production from the vacuum is exponentially small in both cases, $\propto e^{-m^2/E}$.
-Nevertheless, electrons and charged pions can be produced near the walls of the capacitor with a larger probability provided the electric potential well is sufficiently deep. {{In the broad potential well for $\pi^-$ in the region, where $-V>m_\pi$, the $\pi^-$ ground state energy level crosses $\om =0$ and formation of the static $\pi^-$ condensate field becomes energetically favorable.
-In the region with $V>m_\pi$ the static $\pi^+$ condensate field can be formed.}} Note that in the presence of a charged condensate, photons become effectively massive particles via the Anderson-Higgs mechanism.
-Therefore, the condensate region should look dark.
+Nevertheless, electrons and charged pions and, maybe, kaons can be produced with the larger probability near the walls of the empty capacitor or in reactions, if capacitor is filled by a medium, provided the electric potential well is sufficiently deep.
+In the broad potential well for $\pi^-$ in the region, where $-V>m_\pi$, the $\pi^-$ ground state energy level crosses $\om =0$ and formation of the static $\pi^-$ condensate field becomes energetically favorable.
+In the region with $V>m_\pi$ the static $\pi^+$ condensate field can be formed, if the time needed for the formation of the condensate is sufficient.
+Note that in the presence of a charged condensate, photons become effectively massive particles via the Anderson-Higgs mechanism.
+Therefore, in the case of empty capacitor the condensate region should look dark.
 This circumstance can help in identifying the effect.